COVID-19: Shopping Safely

 - there may be one way systems in place

 - if sitting in a public space remember to stay the recommended social distance and be respectful to those already seated

 - do not remove barriers or go into taped off areas

 Please follow the latest Government guidance about staying safe outside your home.

 Parking in towns

-All car parks are open and are currently offering free parking.
+All car parks are open.

 Anyone wishing to travel by public transport must follow new government rules and wear a face covering or mask at all times.